POM: Prescription only medicine

 Once daily application in combination with topical corticosteroids (e.g. administration of Calcipotriol Ointment 50micrograms/g in the morning and steroid in the evening) is effective and well tolerated.

-Patients with known severe renal or liver impairment should not be treated with calcipotriol.
+Patients with known severe renal or liver impairment should not be treated with calcipotriol (see section 4.3).

 Children and adolescents (under 18 years)

 There is limited experience with the use of calcipotriol ointment in children and adolescents.
-The efficacy and long-term safety of above mentioned dosage (under adults) has not been established in children and adolescents.
-Therefore its use in this population cannot be recommended.
+The efficacy and long-term safety of above mentioned dose (under adults) has not been established in children and adolescents.
+Therefore its use in this population cannot be recommended (see section 4.4).

 • Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.